-We will attempt to confirm as appropriate with you your understanding of the conduct relevant to the complaint and what you expect as an outcome.
-We will inform you whether we will conduct an investigation, the name, title, and contact details of the investigating officer and the estimated completion date for the investigation process.
+We will attempt to confirm, as appropriate with you, your understanding of the conduct relevant to the complaint and what you expect as an outcome.
+An investigating officer will contact you to inform you of whether or not we will conduct an investigation as well as an estimated completion date for the investigation process.

 The Privacy Officer

 Level 3, 436 Johnston Street

 Abbotsford VIC 3067